awsdocs/aws-step-functions-developer-guide/doc_source/concepts-error-handling.md

 States can report errors with other names\.
 However, these must not begin with the `States.` prefix\.

+As a best practice, ensure production code can handle Lambda service exceptions \(`Lambda.ServiceException` and `Lambda.SdkclientException`\)\.
+For more information see [Handle Lambda Service Exceptions](bp-lambda-serviceexception.md)\.

 **Note**
 Unhandled errors in Lambda are reported as `Lambda.Unknown` in the error output\.
 These include out\-of\-memory errors, function timeouts, and hitting the concurrent Lambda invoke limit\.
 You can match on `Lambda.Unknown`, `States.ALL`, or `States.TaskFailed` to handle these errors\.
 For more information about Lambda `Handled` and `Unhandled` errors, see `FunctionError` in the [AWS Lambda Developer Guide](http://docs.aws.amazon.com/lambda/latest/dg/API_Invoke.html#API_Invoke_ResponseSyntax)\.